 One of the best: our comfort plus barge IRIS, sailing since 2005.
 Fully air-conditioned, lovely front sundeck, lounge and dining-area and selfservice Bar.
 Delicious 3 course dinners and packed lunches.
 Lots of options at Breakfast.

-Sail through the day, rest at night
+Sail through the day, rest at night in our new cabins!

 Our ship only sails during the day, at night we are docked and you can go for evening strolls, or enjoy the frontdeck or lounge.
 No bike-fever: you are always welcome to cruise along with us